A collection of shapes in different shades of green, designed to evoke thoughts of the natural world

 1. Check relevant subject entry in the Handbook to ensure credit eligibility.

-2. Successfully source an internship (can be paid or unpaid)
+2. Successfully source an internship (can be paid or unpaid).
+Please review Faculty of Science Community for resources on sourcing an internship for subject credit.

-3. Finalise internship as per Key Dates under relevant subject.
+3. Finalise internship as per Key Dates mentioned below.

 5. Add the internship subject to your study plan while your application is being reviewed.